thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/2. Configure Your Feed/fire-app-builder-set-up-recipes-categories.md

 The syntax used by `matchList` is not Jayway JsonPath or XPath expressions but rather custom Fire App Builder syntax that targets specific elements in the query result.
 (Hence the JSON and XML instructions are combined in the same sections.)

 In the sample app in Fire App Builder, the value for the Categories recipe is `StringKey@name`.

 Here's how this syntax works.
-On the left of the ampersand (`@`) you put the property you want to target in the query result (`StringKey` selects the list of strings).
-On the right of the ampersand (`@`), you put the Fire App Builder element you want to map the property to (`name`).
+On the left of the `@` symbol you put the property you want to target in the query result (`StringKey` selects the list of strings).
+On the right of the `@` symbol you put the Fire App Builder element you want to map the property to (`name`).

 For the **Categories recipe**, your `matchList` parameter should map your feed's categories to `name`.

 In the Fire App Builder sample app, since the query result is a list of strings, `StringKey` is used to match the strings.
 But suppose the result set from your query contained a JSON object such as the following:

 ```json